jevo/redmine-contracts-with-time-tracking-plugin/README.md

 #Modification and Screenshots

 Now contracts can be assign to all users or only one user in a project.
 The assigned contracts are avaible in the sub projects.
+Additional small changes in the form for a new contract:

+- layouted by css
+- automatic setted the contract end date 1 month after the current date
+- hiding the contractor rates - see roles and permissions
+- adding the select for assign a user

-# Edit a personal contract
+## Edit a personal contract

 ![edit a personal contract](https://github.com/jevo/redmine-personal-contracts-with-time-tracking-plugin/raw/master/docs/screenshots/edit_personal_contract.png)